Bluecap

 A bluecap is a mythical fairy or ghost in English folklore that inhabits mines and appears as a small blue flame.
 If miners treat them with respect, the bluecaps lead them to rich deposits of minerals.
 Like knockers or kobolds, bluecaps can also forewarn miners of cave-ins.
 They are mostly associated with the Anglo-Scottish borders.

-They were hard workers and expected to be paid a working man's wages, equal to those of an average putter (a mine worker who pushes the wagons).
-Their payment was left in a solitary corner of the mine, and they would not accept any more or less than they were owed.
-The miners would sometimes see the flickering bluecap settle on a full tub of coal, transporting it as though "impelled by the sturdiest sinews".
-Another being of the same type (though less helpful in nature) was called Cutty Soames or Old Cutty Soames who was known to cut the rope-traces or soams by which the assistant putter was yoked to the tub.
+Bluecaps were regarded as hard workers and it was said that they were expected to be paid a working man's wages, equal to those of an average putter (a mine worker who pushes the wagons).
+This payment was left in a solitary corner of the mine, and they would not accept any more or less than they were owed.
+The miners would sometimes talk of having seen a flickering bluecap settle on a full tub of coal, transporting it as though "impelled by the sturdiest sinews".

+Another being of the same type (though less helpful in nature) was called "Cutty Soames" or Old Cutty Soames, who was known to cut the rope-traces or soams by which the assistant putter was yoked to the tub.